aaronparker/vcredist/docs/index.md

 The module includes two manifests that list the supported Redistributables or all available Redistributables making it simple to download and deploy the Redistributes required for your environment.

-It is important to understand that Microsoft no longer supports and provides security updates for certain Redistributables.
+It is important to note that Microsoft no longer supports and provides security updates for certain Redistributables.
 The list of supported Redistributables is maintained here [Microsoft Visual C++ Redistributables](https://support.microsoft.com/en-au/help/2977003/the-latest-supported-visual-c-downloads).
 Deployment of unsupported Redistributables should be done at your own risk.

 ## Unsupported Redistributables